Entitlements

 Do I pay social charges if I have an S1?

-On pension income — no, you are fully exempt.
-On investment and rental income, you pay a reduced solidarity levy of 7.5% instead of the full rate.
-To claim this you must tick boxes 8SH/8SI on Form 2042-C every year — it is not applied automatically.
+On pension income — no, you pay nothing.
+On investment and rental income, you pay a reduced rate of 7.5% instead of the full rate.
+But you have to claim it every year by ticking boxes 8SH or 8SI on your tax return.
+It isn't applied automatically.

 Why did social charges increase in 2026?